An Academically Solid Math Curriculum

 Reasons to Use Saxon Math for Homeschool?

-- All of the teaching is in the textbook for Math 54 and up All the instruction is in the lesson for you and your student.
+- All of the instruction is in the textbook for Math 54 and up All the instruction is in the lesson for you and your student.
 In the homeschool setting, you and your student can work through the lesson together or your student can work independently, if he is capable, with your oversight.

 - Scripted Lessons for Teachers in Math K-3 If you have never taught math before and perhaps it’s not your strongest area, the kindergarten to third-grade teacher’s manual has scripts for each lesson.
 That makes it easy for anyone with little or no experience to “learn” how to teach math as you are teaching it to your child.

 - Scheduling and Planning are Easy It is easy to plan and make a schedule because the textbooks are uniformly formatted.
 For example, in the Saxon Math 54 to Math 87 levels, there are 120 lessons in each textbook.
 There is a test schedule in each tests and worksheets book.

 - Continual Review of Math Concepts In every lesson in Saxon homeschool math, there is a problem set with some problems from previous lessons.
 The lesson number where that type of problem was first studied is shown in parentheses for reference.

 - Variety Saxon works well for students who like to do different types of problems as opposed to working 25 of the same type problems.
 One of our daughters hated the variety and wanted 25 of the same problems.
 The bad news for her was that she did Saxon through her senior year because she didn’t tell me that until after she graduated.
 The good news was that she did quite well on the math part of her college entrance exams.